jacek-mulawka/Statki-z-Eris-Kallisti-Dyskordia/README.md

 Multiplayer ship game (shooter with 'simulation' elements), supports modifying and creating new ships and maps in text editors (xml based scheme).

 The game includes translations into several language versions.

+To use sounds in the game, the system should have access to OpenAL libraries (http://www.openal.org).
+Most likely, these libraries are trying to connect to the network, which I have no influence on.

 In addition to the possibility of sailing a ship, the game offers:
 * single (local) and online play;